 Building software is a fast-changing environment.
 Technology and requirements change every day.
 Software should therefore be built in small, modular, composable and reproducible pieces.
 Accordingly, in line with Conway’s Law I see it as crucial to work in small teams, best teams of 3-5 people.
 As the utilized technologies constantly change, we should focus on principles and solutions and not be attached to a specific technology.
 Technologies are exchangeable and deciding for a technology always means making some trade offs as there is rarely a perfect solution.

-When building software, engineers have to focus on quality and simplicity.
-Quality always matters.
-Every line of code is normally executed hundreds to an unlimited amount of times.
+Every line of code is executed hundreds to an unlimited number of times.
 We value quality in everything we use that many times, so this must be true for software, too.
 Focusing on quality and simplicity from the beginning pays off in the long run.

 Understanding Full Stack